Mercy-Chemtai/DATA_SCIENCE/README.md

 # DATA SCIENCE
-This repository contains three files that are stacks, tuples, and
+This repository contains three files that are stacks, tuples, and queues.

                  ##Tuples